Georgia Car Accident Lawyer

-When you are suffering from an injury sustained in a car accident, you have the right to pursue monetary compensation for your damages through a personal injury claim.
+When you are suffering from a car accident injury you have the right to pursue monetary compensation for your damages through a personal injury claim.
 The most effective way to pursue these damages is to work with an experienced car accident lawyer who can be your advocate.

-Contact our team at Blasingame, Burch, Garrard & Ashley, P.C. today to set up your initial legal consultation with us.
-We are here to answer all of your specific questions about your case and work with you to pursue the compensation you deserve.
+Contact our team at Blasingame, Burch, Garrard & Ashley, P.C. today to set up your free legal consultation.
+We are here to answer all your specific questions and work with you to pursue the compensation you deserve.
 If you don’t get paid, we don’t get paid.